python-websockets/websockets/docs/cheatsheet.rst

 * Create a server with :func:`~server.serve` which is similar to asyncio's :meth:`~asyncio.AbstractEventLoop.create_server`.

+  * On Python ≥ 3.5.1, you can also use it as an asynchronous context manager.

   * The server takes care of establishing connections, then lets the handler execute the application logic, and finally closes the connection after the handler exits normally or with an exception.